freelancing-people/content/Interviews/Rob Allen/01 - Rob Allen's Nineteen Feet Consulting Agency.md

 ### How do you charge your clients?
 Hourly basis or project costing?

+I charge per-day and provide estimates of project costs to the client before we start and the ongoing throughout the project.

 ### How do you manage change requests?
 Do you consider them in your initial cost - what is your strategy in overall execution for change requests?

+As I charge for work done, I'm more than happy to work with the client to deliver the project that they want rather than what they thought they wanted.
+As I work collaboratively, I can appraise the client of the impact of any given change ont he work already done and the esimated costs.

 ### You have a blog and people see you as an expert in PHP?
 How did you reach there?